scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/accessing_variables.rst

 The first step to access a watchable, is to first tell the server that we want to subscribe to update event on that watchable.
 To do so, we use the :meth:`watch<scrutiny.sdk.client.ScrutinyClient.watch>` method and specify the path of the watchable.
 The path depends on the firmware and must generally be known in advance.
+The path is dependent on the firmware and is typically known beforehand.
-It is possible to query the server for the list of available watchable, this is what the GUI does.
+It's also possible to query the server for a list of available watchables, a feature utilized by the GUI.

-For a :abbr:`SDK (Software Development Kit)` based script, it's generally expected that the elements that will be accessed are known and won't require a user input to select them.
+For scripts based on the :abbr:`SDK (Software Development Kit)`,  it is generally assumed that the elements to be accessed are predetermined and won't necessitate user input for selection.

 -----

 .. automethod:: scrutiny.sdk.client.ScrutinyClient.watch

 Once an element is being watched, the server starts polling for the value of that element.
 Each time the value is updated, the server broadcast a value update to all subscribers, in this case, our client.
-A background thread listen for those updates and changes the value referred to by the :class:`WatchableHandle<scrutiny.sdk.watchable_handle.WatchableHandle>`
+Concurrently, a background thread is actively listening listen for these updates and accordingly modifies the value that the :class:`WatchableHandle<scrutiny.sdk.watchable_handle.WatchableHandle>` refers to

 -----